JensUweUlrich/ReadBouncer/README.md

 ### <a name="general"></a>General usage

 #### <a name="ibfbuild"></a>Building the database
 Before you can use NanoLIVE for adaptive sequencing, the reference database has to be build by using the subcommand <b>ibfbuild</b>.
-In this step you have to provide a reference sequence file in FASTA format, an output file in which the Interleaved Bloom Filter (IBF) shall be stored ad the size of the kmers used to build the IBF.
+In this step you have to provide a reference sequence file in FASTA format, an output file in which the Interleaved Bloom Filter (IBF) shall be stored and the size of the kmers used to build the IBF.
-For better classification sensitivity the reference sequences are fragmented and each fragment represents exactly one bin in the IBF.
-By default we recommend a fragment size of 100000 basepairs.
-The optimal filter size is calculated automatically (for human genome it is approx. 4 GigaBytes).
-But if you are short of disk space or have a large reference sequence set, you can state the filter size here in MegaBytes. <b>Note that this can negatively influence the read classification accuracy.</b>

 ```
 Build Interleaved Bloom Filter with given references sequences